vishipayyallore/eshop-services-products/Readme.md

 ## Deploy Virtual Network, and AKS using Terraform (`10 Minutes`)

 > 1. Demo and Discussion
+> 1. Providers - Official, Verified, and Community
-> 1. What is Block?
+> 1. What is Block Configuration?

 ```
 BlockName Provider_ResourceType ResourceName